RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Experiments

 \subsubsection{Disagreement of predictions}

-Our goal is to observe the inconsistency of the results obtained by sampling different models for the same inputs.
+Our goal is to observe the inconsistent results obtained by sampling different models for the same inputs.
 We consider the disagreement in function space, defined as the fraction of points the checkpoints disagree on, that is:

 where $f\left(x ; \theta\right)$ denotes the class label predicted by the network for input $x$.
 In ensemble-based method, each $f$ represents an ensemble element with different initialization.
 And in sampling-based model, each $f$ represents a network obtained by sampling.
 In this experiment, we also choose two extreme cases in MC-DropReLU method with $q=0.8$ and $q=0.95$.
 Figure \ref{DIS} shows the results.